-3.1 To access the Platform you must use the username and password you specified when you completed your application with PM.
+3.1 To access the Platform you must use the username and password you specified when you complete your application with PM.

 3.2 Be sure that you keep your account details secure.
 If you believe that your account details have been obtained by any third party you should contact PM immediately.

 3.3 PM provides a telephone service to help you with questions on your account and to assist with processing settlement, resolving disputes, sending or receiving Orders or entering into Transactions.
 Before we accept any instruction relating to your account we will confirm your identity using your username and other security information.
 We will rely on this information to identify you and you agree that you will not disclose these details to any other person.

 4. OBLIGATION OF LIQUIDITY PROVIDERS TO MAINTAIN CONFIDENTIALITY OF TRANSACTIONS

 4.1 The following restrictions (in addition to the restrictions set out in the Liquidity Provider’s written agreements with PM) shall apply to Liquidity Providers that act as (i) price provider and (ii) a riskless principal broker and/or prime broker on the Platform:

 (a) the Liquidity Provider shall be obligated to keep the identities of all prime brokerage clients confidential.
 To the extent that a client of a Liquidity Provider's prime brokerage business is trading on the Platform, the identity of that client and all details relating to its trading activities shall not be provided to or made available to any other party, including but not limited to that Liquidity Provider’s own trading desk.
 For the purposes of these procedures, "identity" means the actual name of the client as well as any information that would allow a reasonably knowledgeable market participant to identify the client by its trading activities and/or style.